nebari-dev/nebari-docs/docs/docs/troubleshooting.md

 ### DNS domain=`your_nebari_domain` record does not exist

-During your initial Nebari deployment, at the end of the `04-kubernetes-ingress` stage, you may receive an output message stating that the DNS record for `your_qhub_domain` "appears not to exist, has recently been updated, or has yet to fully propagate."
+During your initial Nebari deployment, at the end of the `04-kubernetes-ingress` stage, you may receive an output message stating that the DNS record for `your_nebari_domain` "appears not to exist, has recently been updated, or has yet to fully propagate."

 As the output message mentions, this is likely the result of the non-deterministic behavior of DNS.

-Without going into a deep dive of what DNS is or how it works, the issue encountered here is that when Nebari tries to look up the IP address associated with the DNS record, `your_qhub_domain`, nothing is returned.
+Without going into a deep dive of what DNS is or how it works, the issue encountered here is that when Nebari tries to look up the IP address associated with the DNS record, `your_nebari_domain`, nothing is returned.
 Unfortunately, this "lookup" is not as straightforward as it sounds.
 To lookup the correct IP associated with this domain, many intermediate servers (root, top level domain, and authoritative nameservers) are checked, each with their own cache, and each cache has its own update schedule (usually on the order of minutes, but not always).

 (If you are so inclined to learn more about DNS, [see this interesting comic](https://howdns.works/))